-Age Discrimination and Early Retirement Incentives
+Age Discrimination and Early Retirement Incentives in Texas

 Employers who want to thin the herd of highly paid, older employees often offer early retirement incentive packages that trade off an increased pension benefit or severance package in exchange for an employee agreeing to voluntarily retire early.
 Early retirement is typically offered to a large number of employees before the company decides to engage in a layoff or reduction in force (RIF).
 Early retirement offers often target older employees.
 They are most likely to have the most generous pension benefits and highest compensation.

 Early retirement offers are easy ways to thin out the highest compensated employees in multiple departments without violating age discrimination laws like the federal Age Discrimination in Employment Act and the Texas Labor Code.
 Rather than penalizing older employees by firing them, a common approach in earlier days, the company can offer preferred benefits to older employees to entice them to walk away from the company.
 Generally there is no problem with discriminating favorably towards older employees.
 The company can eliminate highly paid employees and replace them with cheaper, younger employees withoutage discrimination claims.
 As long as the early retirement offers occur correctly.

 Most of the time early retirement incentives are offered and paid in a legitimate fashion.
 Companies offer these incentives to avoid liability for age discrimination claims; so it makes little sense for employers to do a shabby job with the early retirement incentive.
 By mismanaging the early retirement, the employer risks paying the early retirement incentives and getting hit with age discrimination claims.
 However, some employers have poor management and personnel processes and end up bungling the early retirement incentive offer.
 Early retirement offers are essentially severance packages but perform the specific role of enticing the employee to terminate employment.